Bradwell, Derbyshire: Transport

-The nearest railway station is at Hope on the Sheffield to Manchester (Hope Valley Line) with services provided by the rail company Northern (in 2018).
+The nearest railway station is at Hope on the Sheffield to Manchester (Hope Valley Line) with services provided by both Northern and East Midlands Railway.

 Education

 Bradwell has both an Infant and Junior school, Bradwell CE Infant School and Bradwell Junior School.
 Hope Valley College was initially supposed to be built in Bradwell but due to a last minute issue an alteration was made to the plans and it was instead built in the neighbouring village of Hope.

 Sport

 Bradwell Sports Club offers facilities for football, tennis and multi sports.
 The club was founded in 1947.